social-media-ethics-automation/book/book_contents/ch01_intro/02_kumail.md

 ## Reflection questions:
 - What do you think is the responsibility of tech workers to think through the ethical implications of what they are making?
-- Why do you think the people who Kumail talked to didn't have answers to his questions?
+- Why do you think the people who Kumail talked with didn't have answers to his questions?

 % Add a see also torment nexus: https://twitter.com/alexblechman/status/1457842724128833538, technical debt